MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/authenticate-az-cli2.md

 # Log in to Azure CLI 2.0

 There are several ways to log in and authenticate with the Azure CLI.
-Our recommended approach is to use service principals.
-However, you can log in interactively through your browser or using a simple login at the command line.
+The simplest way to get started is to log-in interactively through your browser, or to login at the command line.
+Our recommended approach is to use service principals, which provide a way for you to create non-interactive accounts that you can use to manipulate resources.
+By granting just the appropriate permissions needed to a service principal, you can ensure your automation scripts are even more secure.

 ## Interactive log-in